compilatio/moodle-plagiarism_compilatio/README.txt

 Compilatio is a commercial Plagiarism Prevention product - you must have a paid subscription to be able to use this plugin.

 CHANGES
+3.2.10
+- Add link to Toolbox for teachers in the help tabs in compilatio frame

 3.2.9
 - [Fix] Typing analysistime in course_module_settings
 - [Fix] Update capability in ajax to match roles needed for actions